ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/example/_includes/example-nodejs.md

 {% include [param_queries.md](steps/06_param_queries.md) %}

-The code snippet below shows the use of queries prepared with `Session.prepareQuery()` and parameters in the `Session.executeQuery()` method.
+Here's a code sample that shows how to use the `Session.executeQuery()` method with the queries and parameters prepared by `Session.prepareQuery()`.

 ```ts
 async function selectPrepared(session: Session, data: ThreeIds[], logger: Logger): Promise<void> {